 - The University offers graduate assistantships and opportunities for adjunct teaching on campus, given that financial concerns and challenges are often a significant factor in student retention for all students.
-Minority students have participated in these opportunities consistently since the beginning of the program. - The faculty provides mentorship support to all students but recognizes the special importance of this for minority students who may not have had personal and professional contacts and role models already in the field. - Faculty ensure that all students, but especially African-American, Latinx and other minority students, are aware of the existence of, and the activities of, the New Jersey Chapter of the Association of Black Psychologists and the Latino Mental Health Association of NJ, as well as the New Jersey Association for Multicultural Counseling.
-Students are encouraged to attend presentations facilitated by the New Jersey Psychological Association, the Latino Mental Health Association of NJ, and the New Jersey Chapter of the Association of Black Psychologists. - The Psy.D. program examines its own efforts to retain students who are diverse in several ways.
-For example, respect for individual and cultural diversity is assessed in every course evaluation and minority student retention data is reviewed at the annual Psy.D.
-Faculty Retreat. - The Psy.D.
-Program sends announcements of grants, fellowships (e.g., minority fellowships), and other opportunities to students.
+Minority students have participated in these opportunities consistently since the beginning of the program. - The faculty provides mentorship support to all students but recognizes the special importance of this for minority students who may not have had personal and professional contacts and role models already in the field. - Faculty ensure that all students, but especially African-American, Latinx and other minority students, are aware of the existence of, and the activities of, the New Jersey Chapter of the Association of Black Psychologists and the Latino Mental Health

+Association of New Jersey, as well as the New Jersey Association for Multicultural Counseling.
+Students are encouraged to attend presentations facilitated by the New Jersey Psychological Association, the Latino Mental Health Association of New Jersey, and the New Jersey Chapter of the Association of Black Psychologists.